How To Identify Technical SEO Problems on a Website

 Make sure when you are using search console it is setup for the primary domain (or the one getting the most traffic).
 If you have multiple properties getting traffic you’ll need to cleanup your site to force your primary domain and protocol so there is no confusion for search engines – and of course users.

-Are your pages all getting indexed?
+Are All Pages Indexed?
 Check Search Console

 Within Google Search console it is wise to check out the data for page indexing.
 Under Google Index -> Index Status, check out the trend for the number of pages on your site being indexed.
 Is it increasing or decreasing?
 Do you have more pages than what they are showing in index?
 If you identify anything odd here you may have a technical issue with your site that is hurting your SEO.

-Check Keyword Distribution or Content Keywords
+Check Keyword Distribution or Content Keywords, and Site Structure

-In the Google Index section of search console you’ll find the content keyword report.
+In the Google Index section of search console, you’ll find the content keyword report.
 This will show you how your site is identified by content keywords used within the site.
 Make sure these keywords make sense for your brand.
 You don’t want things that have little to do with your core product or service dominating the top rankings here.

 UPDATE: Google Search Console no longer offers the content keyword report.
 Instead, you can use a tool like Screaming Frog to scan your site and check this out manually.